tttstudios/vanhacks-netlify/src/pages/index.md

       firstQ: I have another question!
   faqLite:
     - answer: >-
+        To be a participant you need to be either a developer or a UI/UX designer.
+      question: 'Do I need to be a developer to attend? '
+    - answer: >-
         Participants spend 28 hours working in teams of 3-5 people to build an application that will benefit groups from the Vancouver community.
 It is up to the participants to take the challenges NPOs are facing and find